 For information on how the symptoms of central auditory processing disorder vary by age, please follow this link:

 There are a number of different auditory processing skills that are undermined by auditory processing disorder, including auditory discrimination, auditory memory and auditory sequencing.
 To learn more about these skills, follow this link:

 Auditory processing deficits by type

-Auditory processing skills can be exercised and strengthened.
+An auditory processing deficit can be exercised and strengthened.
 Most children develop these skills naturally, simply by listening to the language around them.
-Some, however, need more stimulation and practice than occurs in daily life — our treatment program for APD provides that added exercise, and then focuses on the reading, language or focus delays that are caused by central auditory processing disorder.
+Some need more stimulation and practice than occurs in daily life — our treatment program for APD provides that added exercise, the equivalent of listening to millions of words in just a few months.